Arch Robotics coverMy book. MIT Press, 2016

 There are two assignments for this course.

-The first assignment, undertaken by each student, is intended to be a fast-paced engagement.
+The first assignment, undertaken individually by each student, is intended as a fast-paced engagement that acquaints students with the full arc of physical computing design.

 The second assignment is undertaken by teams of 2-4 students and provides a longer, deeper development of the design following a trajectory like this: